electron/website/docs/latest/api/incoming-message.md

 #### `response.httpVersion`

-A `String` indicating the HTTP protocol version number.
+A `string` indicating the HTTP protocol version number.
 Typical values are '1.0' or '1.1'.
 Additionally `httpVersionMajor` and `httpVersionMinor` are two Integer-valued readable properties that return respectively the HTTP major and minor version numbers.